Housing Information

 SOCIAL MEDIA POLICY

 Social media is designed to disseminate information through social interaction.
-Alverno College believes in interaction with others to achieve goals, resolve conflicts and build relationships.
-Social media sites, such as LinkedIn, Facebook, Twitter, YouTube, Instagram and many others, allow faculty, staff and students to develop social interaction skills and to stay connected in their personal and professional lives.
-This policy has been created to ensure operation is in accordance with college policy and represents the College’s best interest.
-Faculty, staff and students are expected to act responsibly and to follow the same behavioral standards online as they do in real-life situations.
-Information and photos posted online are public information and inadvertent use of identifying information could be in violation of FERPA or HIPAA regulations.
-Students, faculty and staff are encouraged to be prudent when posting information on social media sites.
-Alverno College does not routinely monitor online communities; however, pictures and information brought to the attention of the College describing or documenting behavior considered to be in violation of college policy, whether on campus or off campus at a college-sponsored event, will be subject to further investigation.
+Alverno College believes in interacting with others to achieve goals, resolve conflicts, and build relationships.
+Social media sites, such as LinkedIn, Facebook, Twitter, YouTube, Instagram, and many others, allow faculty, staff, and students to develop social interaction skills and stay connected in their personal and professional lives.
+This policy has been created to ensure the operation is in accordance with college policy and represents the College’s best interest.
+Faculty, staff, and students are expected to act responsibly and to follow the same behavioral standards online as they do in real-life situations.
+Information and photos posted online are public information and inadvertent use of identifying information could violate FERPA or HIPAA regulations.
+Students, faculty, and staff are encouraged to be prudent when posting information on social media sites.
+Alverno College does not routinely monitor online communities; however, pictures and information brought to the attention of the College describing or documenting behavior considered to violate college policy, whether on campus or off campus at a college-sponsored event, will be subject to further investigation.
 Any College policies found to be in violation are documented as a result of the investigation and will result in appropriate disciplinary action.